raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 The strings that happen to contain exactly the same number of opening parentheses as closed parentheses can just as easily be described as follows: _A string belongs to the language if the string is `()`, or if the string is `(` and `)` wrapped around a string that belongs to the language._

-We call these strings "nested parentheses," and it is related to balanced parentheses: _All nested parentheses strings are also balanced parentheses strings._
+We call these strings "nested parentheses," and it is related to balanced parentheses: _All nested parentheses strings are also balanced parentheses strings._ Our approach to determining whether balanced parentheses is a regular language will use nested parentheses.

-Our approach to determining whether balanced parentheses is a regular language will use nested parentheses.
 First, we will assume that there exists a finite state machine that can recognized balanced parentheses.
 Since nested parentheses are balanced parentheses, our machine must recognize nested parentheses.
-Next we will use nested parentheses strings to show that by presuming that such a machine has a finite number of states leads to a logical contradiction.
+Next, we will use nested parentheses strings to show that by presuming that such a machine has a finite number of states leads to a logical contradiction.

 This will establish that our assumption that there is a finite state machine that recognizes balanced parentheses is faulty, which in turn establishes that balanced parentheses is not a regular language.[^reductio]